meemknight/ourCraft/hardertodos.md

 - todo: send player other info function
 - todo: start working at item dropping + survival mode, don't forget that rejecting a dropped item should recreate inventory

+# Gameplay

+- todo: the player should also be pushed by others.